Tales from the Road: Awkward Audiences?

 Note the question mark!
 Inevitably – no matter how many times you go down well as a speaker – there are times when you feel “it could have gone better”!
 Happily such occasions are rare … and complete disasters even rarer!

 The phrase “tough crowd” is sometimes used by a speaker or comedian to lay the blame for a below par performance on the audience…. but is there such a thing as a “bad audience”?
-The great Paul Daniels (still one of the best “live” performers I have ever seen) maintains that there isn’t – only a bad presenter.
+The great Paul Daniels (still one of the best “live” performers I have ever seen) maintains that there isn’t – only a bad performer.

 I tend to agree.
 It’s up the speaker/performer to take into account all the factors that can affect the outcome of their presentation – and adjust accordingly.
 Thus if the venue is “awkward” (as described in my previous 3 posts), or if it’s too hot or cold … or the audience has been drinking … or sitting through several other speeches and an awards ceremony before you (and need the loo!) … or all of the above – as a professional you just have to deal with it!